joe81tx/diffsnap/README.md

 `diffsnap` is a lightweight, on-demand snapshot scheduler for OpenZFS.
 Instead of blindly relying on elapsed time, it queries the native ZFS `written` property to create snapshots only after a dataset has changed by a user-defined byte threshold.

-Designed to complement—rather than replace—comprehensive policy tools like Sanoid, `diffsnap` manages and prunes only its own snapshots, allowing it to safely coexist alongside existing retention systems.
+Designed to complement comprehensive policy tools like Sanoid, diffsnap manages and prunes only its own snapshots, allowing it to safely coexist alongside existing retention systems.

 ## The Problem

 Traditional time-based snapshotting struggles with high-frequency intervals.
-Capturing rapid-fire changes (e.g., every 15 minutes) over a long retention window (e.g., 30 days) forces ZFS to maintain 2,880 snapshots per dataset.
-While idle snapshots consume negligible block space, excessive snapshot counts bloat pool metadata and degrade the performance of core ZFS management commands.
+Capturing short windows (e.g., every 15 minutes) over a long retention window (e.g., 30 days) forces you to maintain 2,880 snapshots per dataset.
+While idle snapshots consume negligible block space, excessive snapshot counts bloat pool metadata and degrade the performance of ZFS commands.

-## The `diffsnap` Approach
+## The diffsnap Approach

-By monitoring how much data has been written since the most recent snapshot, `diffsnap` enforces an intelligent data-change threshold.
+By monitoring how much data has been written since the most recent snapshot, diffsnap enforces an intelligent data-change threshold.

 Because background metadata processes (such as directory lock updates, protocol leases, or structural TXG syncs) can cause the `written` metric to creep up slightly on an idle dataset, a threshold buffer of `1000000` bytes (1MB) is recommended.
 This buffer also prevents small file deletions from unnecessarily triggering the snapshot engine.
 Setting the threshold to `0` will capture all modifications, including minor deletions.